ahmdrz/simorgh/README.md

 # Simorgh

 Simorgh (Phoenix in Persian) is a simple in-memory key/value database using radix tree.
+Protected by SRP authentication algorithm.

 ![Image of Simorgh from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/4/43/Phoenix-Fabelwesen.jpg)